Ian Mac-Niven: Career

 A product of Universidad Católica youth system, Mac-Niven made his debut thanks to the coach Vicente Cantatore in 1991 and stayed with them until 1996, with stints on loan at Deportes Concepción (1993) and Deportes Antofagasta (1994).
-In 1997, he joined Colombian side Deportes Tolima, but he didn't make any appearance.
+In 1997, he joined Colombian side Deportes Tolima, but he didn't make any appearances.

 At youth international level, he represented Chile at under-20 level in the 1991 South American Championship and at under-23 level in the 1992 Pre-Olympic Tournament.

 At senior international level, he represented Chile in two friendlies in 1995.

 After football

 Mac-Niven graduated as a journalist and got a degree in sport management at the European University of Madrid.

 He worked for the Football Federation of Chile as head of logistics of the Chile senior team from 2017 to 2021.

-Mac-Niven has also been in charge of football academies affiliated to Universidad Católica in Recoleta, Ñuñoa and Talcahuano, just like another former players such as René Valenzuela, Carlos Verdugo, Luciano Saavedra, Juan José Ribera, among others.
+Mac-Niven has also been in charge of football academies affiliated to Universidad Católica in Recoleta, Ñuñoa and Talcahuano, just like other former players such as René Valenzuela, Carlos Verdugo, Luciano Saavedra, Juan José Ribera, among others.

 Since March 2024, he performs as co-host of the program Fútbol y Parrilla (Football and Grill) on YouTube alongside the former footballer Fernando Vergara.